sumittamrakar/GeoLocUtil/README.md

 ## Running Tests

-To run the tests, from the root directory of the project and run:
+To run the tests, from the root directory of the project, run:

 > dotnet test